dryutsun/SEI-Project-OSU-Clone/README.md

 - After start button is clicked, it will count down till the game actually starts so user can prepare.
 - Render game screen indicating circles clicked, or largest combo. **DONE**
 - Render a cursor or cursor indicator on the page. **DONE** <NEED TO FIX OFFSET >
-- Random spawning of circles that expand and contract their hitboxes over a set duration.
+- Random spawning of circles that expand and contract their hitboxes over a set duration. **DONE**
     - When clicked, they dissapear or flash.
 - After a set amount of time, i.e. 1 minute, the game ends and the score is displayed.